maximilien/ragme-io/docs/CONTRIBUTING.md

   * What's the name and version of the OS you're using?
   * Are you running RagMe AI in a virtual machine?
   * What are your environment variables?
+  * Which vector database are you using?
+(Weaviate, Pinecone, etc.)

 ### Suggesting Enhancements